-VARIABLE ASSIST AVAIL JUNE ’13
+NEW VARIABLE ASSIST

 The Ekso suit provides audio cues to the user when ideal lateral and forward spatial targets are achieved to initiate a step.
-Training mode is used to determine the ideal weight shift targets for a user that is preparing to progress to ProStep.
+Training Mode is used to determine the ideal weight shift targets for a user that is preparing to progress to ProStep.

 Ekso Pulse automatically gathers and transmits statistics and device information during Ekso walking sessions.
 Data can be retrieved through our secure web server to view, filter, and export.